-Most pros shooting video use a DSLR, but that says more about the rather conservative professional market than the technology.
-DSLRs were the first to offer professional HD and full HD video, together with a vast range of lenses and other accessories, and pros prefer systems with solid, long-term support.
+DSLRs were the first to offer professional HD and Full HD video, together with a vast range of lenses and other accessories, and pros prefer systems with solid, long-term support.

 - DSLR: Even entry-level models have full manual controls, and DSLRs are powerful cameras